 - c) After a randomized distribution of the order of the forms had been secured (ranging from 1 to 28), the position-numbers were written on the forms.
 The subject that had filled in the forms that now had position number 1, was designated as "Subject no. 1". - Step 4.
-Now the national registration number of Subject no. 1, was used for the determination
+Now the national registration number of Subject no. 1, was used for the determination of the entry-points in the RND-table.
+It was decided that the two first digits should determine the entry-point in the column (at p l), and that fifth and sixth digits should determine the raw in the column. (those can range from I to 31 because they indicate the date of the month of birth).
+Example: Subject

-No. 1 had the following digits in the first part of his national registration number: 38 11 04 (which means that he was born on Nov. $\overline{4}$, 1938); which gives us entry at column no 11 and raw no 4!
+No. 1 had the following digits in the first part of his national registration number: 38 11 04 (which means that he was born on Nov.
+4, 1938); which gives us entry at column no 11 and raw no 4!